chand1012/CABR/README.md

 [Assembly guide on the repository wiki](https://github.com/chand1012/SABR/wiki/Assembly)

 # Contributing

 The project was designed using Fusion 360, under their hobbyist license.

 # Attributions

-This project uses the [FTW Solenoid by FlywheelTheWorld](https://www.thingiverse.com/thing:3518739) and the [FTW Solenoid Pusher Head by FlywheelTheWorld]()
+This project uses the [FTW Solenoid by FlywheelTheWorld](https://www.thingiverse.com/thing:3518739) and the [FTW Solenoid Pusher Head by FlywheelTheWorld](https://www.thingiverse.com/thing:3307908).